basnijholt/nijho.lt/content/home/photography.md

 weight = 60
 +++

-I *really* enjoy taking nice photos and those I like to share with the world.
-The problem was that I didn't do that, so I wrote a program that will do that job for me: [`instacron` <em class="fa fa-github"> </em>](https://github.com/basnijholt/instacron).
+I enjoy traveling and photography.
+The best photos I would like to to share with the world, however, the problem is that I am to lazy to do so, therefore I wrote a program that will do that job for me: [`instacron` <em class="fa fa-github"> </em>](https://github.com/basnijholt/instacron).
 It takes a photo, adds a **random** quote, camera and location info, and related hastags.

 {{< instagram BjzFQpWHNP- >}}
 {{< instagram Bjd4lpTH9zb hidecaption >}}